lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork8.md

 * Inside this directory, create a file called `min.c`.
 In it, write a program solving the following problem.

 Prompt the user to enter two characters.
-Use a **conditional oeprator** to find the minimum (according to their ASCII codes) of the characters and print it back to the user.
+Use the **conditional operator** to find the minimum (according to their ASCII codes) of the characters and print it back to the user.